H.R. 7997: Research and Oversight of AI in Courts Act of 2026

 Who is affected by H.R.
 7997?

-The bill defines the "United States judicial system" broadly as all State and Federal courts in the United States and the territories, so the research is meant to cover court systems nationwide, not just Federal trial courts.
+The bill defines the "United States judicial system" as all State and Federal courts in the United States and its territories, so the review covers courtrooms nationwide — not just the federal bench.

-They would be responsible for creating the task force within 60 days of enactment, appointing members through the NIJ Director, and receiving the final report no later than 18 months after the task force is set up.
+They must stand up the task force within 60 days of enactment, appoint its 15 members through the NIJ Director, and receive the final report within 18 months of the panel's creation.

-Members would serve without compensation, must meet expertise standards, and would have to operate under vacancy rules requiring replacement within 15 days if a member leaves.
+Members serve without pay, must meet the bill's expertise requirements, and operate under vacancy rules requiring the co-chairs to fill any open seat within 15 days.

 HR7997 Legislative Journey